sohamadoni/Youtube-Comment-Reader-Python/README.md

-his Python script allows you to retrieve comments from a YouTube video using the YouTube Data API v3.
+This Python script allows you to retrieve comments from a YouTube video using the YouTube Data API v3.